simphotonics/lockattr/README.md

 [![tests](https://github.com/simphotonics/lockattrs/actions/workflows/tests.yml/badge.svg)](https://github.com/simphotonics/lockattrs/actions/workflows/tests.yml)
 <!-- [![Python](https://simphotonics.com/images/docs-badge.svg)](https://generic-validation.simphotonics.com) -->

-In most object oriented languages like C++, Java, Dart, Kotlin, ..., class variables and functions can be declared `private`.
+Most object oriented languages like C, C++, Java, Dart, Kotlin, include visibiliy modifiers and variables and functions can be declared `private`.
-This enables encapsulation where the inner workings of a class are detached from the outside world and thus protected from direct modification.
+This enables encapsulation where e.g. the inner workings of a class are detached from the outside world and thus protected from direct modification.

 Python on the other hand does not have a language-backed concept of privacy.
-Instead functions or variables  whose name start with an underscore are deemed private and should not be modified or otherwise relied upon since they may change in a future version of the module.
+Instead functions or variables with an identifier that starts with an underscore are deemed private and should not be modified or otherwise relied upon since they may change in a future version of the module.

-In some cases, certain attributes may be crucial for the correct working a class and inadverted modification must be prevented.
+In some cases, certain attributes may be crucial for the correct working a class and the programmer might want to pervent inadverted modification.

 The package [`lockattrs`][lockattrs] provides a decorator that can be used with the method `__setattr__` to lock certain attributes or all attributes.

+Note that despite the name similarity [`lockattrs`][lockattrs] is not related to the package [`attrs`][attrs] providing a concise way of creating and validating data classes.

 ## Installation